 - S. 2397 (102nd): Yucca House National Monument Expansion Act of 1992

 From Jan 1987 to Oct 1992, Wirth missed 114 of 1,987 roll call votes, which is 5.7%.
-This is worse than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+This is on par with the median of 4.7% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records